 Warm brewing is the most common method of preparing tea for bubble tea.
 Although many would assume that it is simply a matter of pouring boiling hot water over some tea bags or leaves, there are some pointers to bear in mind.

-For a lot of blends such as Earl Grey or Assam tea, the ideal temperature to steep tea is at 210 degrees Fahrenheit (98 degrees Celsius).
+For a lot of blends, such as Earl Grey or Assam tea, the ideal temperature to steep tea is 210 degrees Fahrenheit (98 degrees Celsius).
 Anything hotter may cause some disintegration of the leaves and ruin their taste.

 If using tea bags, prepare a mug or vessel with them placed so that their labels hang out.
 If using loose-leaf, prepare a pot by rinsing it (inside and out) in warm water.
 Then add the loose leaves to the pot.

 - Boil water to around 210 degrees Fahrenheit (98 degrees Celsius).
 Once the water has reached the desired temperature, pour it into the vessel with leaves or into the pot.